 The final film is a 9 minute selection taken from Finnish newsreels about the performance of the Finnish air force in the war against Russia.
 This 1941 film has no narration, just music and battle sounds.
 Quality is good, but there is a timer running through the whole 9 minutes.
 Rare and interesting.

 REGION FREE (will play in any DVD player).

-IN GERMAN and ENGLISH; WITH ENGLISH SUBTITLES.
+IN ENGLISH WITH ENGLISH SUBTITLES.
 APPROX. 133 MINS.